emil14/learning/postgresql/docs/tutorial.md

-# Chapter 1.
-Tutorial
+# What is PostgreSQL?

-PostgreSQL is an object-relational database management system (ORDBMS) based on `POSTGRES`, developed at the University of California at Berkeley Computer Science Department
+`PostgreSQL` is an object-relational database management system (ORDBMS) based on `POSTGRES`, developed at the University of California at Berkeley Computer Science Department

 PostgreSQL is an open-source descendant of this original Berkeley code